amzllions/ask-the-tda-api/README.md

 # ask-the-tda-api
-API backend for Ask the TDA app
+Backend for Ask the TDA.